Saint Materiana

 Saint Materiana (also spelled Madrun, Madryn, Merteriana, Merthiana, and other variations) is a Welsh saint, patron of two churches in Cornwall and one in Wales.

 Life

 The name Materiana was corrupted to "Marcelliana" in medieval times.
 Another spelling of her name sometimes used is "Mertheriana" or "Merthiana", resembling the Welsh merthyr - "martyr".
 Matrona was a widespread Roman name, and there is no evidence of any purported connection with a pre-Christian goddess named Modron.
 Materiana is said to have been a princess of the 5th century, the eldest of three daughters of King Vortimer the Blessed, who, after her father's death, ruled over Gwent with her husband Prince Ynyr.
+According to tradition she and her eldest son Ceidio were forced to flee from her grandfather's wooden castle when it was surrounded and set on fire.
+The two of them reached the hill of Carn Fadryn where they sheltered.
+Later Ceidio founded a church below the hill at Ceidio to which the Lord of Madryn has the right of presentation.